 Recent market events and conditions: During the period of 2012 - 2014 the price of gold and base metals experienced significant declines.
-The profitability of many mining companies declined significantly and many mining companies were carrying high debt levels due to significant capital investments over the preceding years.
-As a result global investors retreated from the mining sector and mining company share prices declined significantly.
-Furthermore investors demanded that mining companies reduce their debt levels and refrain from new capital investments and/or project development.
-These events virtually eliminated the availability of investment capital, especially to small capital and exploration mining companies which caused many exploration companies, including Candente to significantly reduce activities and expenditures.
-To date in 2014, the availability of funding for the minerals sector has seen modest improvement, nevertheless conditions remain challenging and it may continue to be difficult for the Company to obtain, the necessary risk capital to fund its exploration projects.
-The Company's access to this additional capital may not be available on terms acceptable to it or at all.
+Profitability of many mining companies declined significantly and many mining companies were carrying high debt levels due to significant capital investments over preceding years.
+As a result, global investors retreated from the mining sector and mining company share prices declined significantly.
+Furthermore, investors demanded that mining companies reduce debt levels and refrain from new capital investments and/or project development.
+These events virtually eliminated availability of investment capital, especially to small capital and exploration mining companies which caused many exploration companies, including Candente to significantly reduce activities and expenditures.
+To date in 2014, availability of funding for the minerals sector has seen modest improvement, nevertheless, conditions remain challenging and may continue to be difficult for the Company to obtain necessary risk capital to fund exploration projects.
+The Company's access to additional capital may not be available on terms acceptable.

 General Economic Conditions: Many industries, including the gold and base metal mining industry, are impacted by global market conditions.
-Some of the key impacts of the current financial market conditions include contraction in credit markets resulting in a widening of credit risk, devaluations and high volatility in global equity, commodity, foreign exchange and precious metal markets, and a lack of market liquidity.
-A slowdown in the financial markets or other economic conditions, including but not limited to, consumer spending, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates, and tax rates may adversely affect the Company's growth and profitability.
+Some key impacts of current financial market conditions include contraction in credit markets resulting in widening of credit risk, devaluations and high volatility in global equity, commodity, foreign exchange and precious metal markets, and a lack of market liquidity.
+A slowdown in financial markets or other economic conditions, including but not limited to, consumer spending, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates, and tax rates may adversely affect the Company's growth and profitability.
 Specifically:

-- the global credit/liquidity crisis could impact the cost and availability of financing and the Company's overall liquidity - the volatility of gold and other base metal prices may impact the Company's future revenues, profits and cash flow - volatile energy prices, commodity and consumables prices and currency exchange rates may impact potential production costs - the devaluation and volatility of global stock markets impact the valuation of the Common Shares, which may impact the Company's ability to raise funds through the issuance of Common Shares
+- the global credit/liquidity crisis could impact cost and availability of financing and the Company's overall liquidity; - volatility of gold and other base metal prices may impact the Company's future revenues, profits and cash flow; - volatile energy prices, commodity and consumables prices and currency exchange rates may impact potential production costs; and, - devaluation and volatility of global stock markets impact valuation of the Company's Common Shares, which may impact the Company's ability to raise funds through future issuance of Common Shares.

-Share Price Volatility: Since in 2012 the share prices of most junior mining and exploration companies have experienced declines in value and there has been a significant decline in the number of buyers willing to purchase such securities.
-As a consequence, market forces may render it difficult or impossible for the Company to secure placees to purchase new share issues at a price which will not lead to severe dilution to existing shareholders, or at all.
-Therefore, there can be no assurance that significant fluctuations in the trading price of the Common Shares will not occur, or that such fluctuations will not materially adversely impact on the Company's ability to raise equity funding without significant dilution to its existing shareholders, or at all.
+Share Price Volatility: Since in 2012 share prices of most junior mining and exploration companies have experienced declines in value and there has been a significant decline in the number of buyers willing to purchase such securities.
+As a consequence, market forces may render difficult or impossible for the Company to secure places to purchase new share issues at a price which will not lead to severe dilution to existing shareholders, or at all.
+Therefore, there can be no assurance that significant fluctuations in the trading price of the Common Shares will not occur, or that such fluctuations will not materially adversely impact the Company's ability to raise equity funding without significant dilution to existing shareholders, or at all.